 Slone Vintage – Slone is a sleek boutique with a carefully curated collection of vintage from the 30s through the 60s.
 The items are immaculate and the shop owner is very gracious.
 3208 W Magnolia Blvd.

-Please note, it is very beneficial to double check Facebook and Yelp pages for hours prior to visiting.
+Please note, it is very beneficial to double check Facebook, Google, and/or Yelp pages for hours prior to visiting.

 Currently Magnolia Park is in the midst of some upheaval, and supporting these small businesses is more vital than ever.
 Several shops have left due to raising rent.
 The issue is highlighted by Save Magnolia Park, which also made this short documentary: